 Greg Pool, Director of Communications and Marketing, California State University, Monterey Bay

 2:15 - 2:30 p.m.

 2:30 - 3:15 p.m.

-Today’s higher education environment isn’t for the faint of heart.
-Racially charged incidents, police violence, sexual assault and harassment, hazing, political unrest—any one of these issues can consume a campus.
+Today's higher education environment isn't for the faint of heart.
+Racially charged incidents, police violence, sexual assault and harassment, hazing, political unrest-any one of these issues can consume a campus.
 What if all of the above happened consecutively on your watch?
-Louisiana State University’s (LSU) communications team went through exactly this scenario, with a few natural disasters thrown in for good measure.
-In the last 24 months, Louisiana has seen the threat of historic budget cuts, the longest legislative session in state history, the shooting of an African American man by Baton Rouge police and the subsequent ambush of the Baton Rouge Police Department in retaliation, a 1,000-year flood, and a hazing death, among others.
-These issues affected LSU students, faculty, staff and constituents—as well as public perception of the LSU brand.
+In the last 24 months, Louisiana has seen the threat of historic budget cuts, the longest legislative session in state history, the shooting of an African American man by Baton Rouge police and the subsequent ambush of the Baton Rouge Police Department in retaliation, and a 1,000-year flood, among others.
+These issues affected Louisiana State University (LSU) students, faculty, staff and constituents, as well as public perception of the LSU brand.

 Jason Droddy, Interim Vice President of Strategic Communications & Chief of Staff for LSU President

 Ashley Arceneaux, LSU Director of Presidential & Policy Communications

 Building a New U: University Consolidations and Mergers